What's Wrong with How We Talk to

 —Jennifer Jason Leigh, actor/writer/producer

 PARENTSPEAK is a provocative guide to what Jennifer Lehr calls "parentspeak" — the all-too-common phrases parents use when talking to their kids that may seem harmless and even helpful, but are, in fact, neither.
-With humor, candor and depth, Lehr draws on personal experiences and relevant research to show how these go-to phrases can inadvertently manipulate, invalidate, objectify, micromanage, threaten and distress children and why they can lead to a host of unwanted outcomes and forms of trauma including: 1) fear of abandonment, 2) an insecure attachment style, 3) low self-esteem, 4) learned helplessness, 5) trust issues, 6) burnout, 7) anxiety, 8) depression and the 9) tendency to people please.
+With humor, candor and depth, Lehr draws on personal experiences and relevant research to clearly show how these go-to phrases can inadvertently manipulate, invalidate, objectify, micromanage, threaten and distress children and why they can lead to a host of unwanted outcomes and forms of trauma including: 1) fear of abandonment, 2) an insecure attachment style, 3) low self-esteem, 4) learned helplessness, 5) trust issues, 6) burnout, 7) anxiety, 8) depression and 9) people pleasing.
 Alas, Lehr warns that parentspeak distances us from our children instead of connecting us to them—the real them.

 KIDS ARE PEOPLE TOO!